 Dr. Kil was appointed by King County Executive Dow Constantine to serve on the Board of Trustees at Harborview Medical Center/UW.
-He serves as the Board President of the Academy for Precision Learning, an independent K-12 autism inclusion school in Seattle.
-He also serves as a Trustee of the Bertschi School, an independent elementary school in Seattle.
+He currently serves as the Board President for the Academy for Precision Learning, an independent K-12 autism inclusion school in Seattle.
+Dr. Kil is an advisor to the FHCRC and other non-profits.

 David Guyer, MD